Crystaldream/Mini-Bingo/README.md

 # Mini_Bingo
-Mini Bingo made with Python.
+Mini Bingo game made with Python.
 No graphical window, the output is in the console.